catalyst-cloud/catalystcloud-docs/source/compute.rst

   off the virtual machine.
 Instances in this state are not charged for, as their compute aspect is not operational.
 We only charge for the disks (for
-  example: root disk or additional volumes connected to it), as we still need to retain the date while the instance is powered off.
+  example: root disk or additional volumes connected to it), as we still need to retain the data while the instance is powered off.

 * Pause will store the memory state of the compute instance in memory and then freeze the virtual machine.
 Instances in this state are still charged as if